-TRZ's ERM framework is supported by a comprehensive set of policies and guidelines to help ensure adequate processes and procedures are in place to manage all types of risk, which are supported by a comprehensive suite of management information.
+TRZ's ERM framework is supported by a comprehensive set of risk policies and guidelines to ensure adequate processes and procedures are in place to manage all types of risk, which is supported by a suite of management information.
+The framework, as a minimum, is aligned with the regulatory requirements under FINMA regulations.